› Business Loans › Equipment Financing

 How do you get the best interest rate and terms on your future equipment loan?

 The rules are pretty simple.
-Regardless of the type of small business loans you get, it can’t be emphasized enough to make all of your required payments on time and in full.
-If you get a business credit line or another form of revolving credit, keep your balance well below the credit limit.
-These steps will positively impact your personal credit score as well as your business credit score.
+Regardless of the type of small business loans you get, it can’t be emphasized enough to make all your required payments on time and in full.
+If you get a business credit line or another form of revolving credit, keep your balance below the credit limit.
+These steps will positively impact both your personal and business credit scores.
 And that means preferred interest rates and terms the next time you need small business financing.

-If your application for business equipment financing is declined, we may recommend other small business loans and financing options to fit your specific needs.
-With this secondary option, business owners will be able to purchase equipment.
-However, the terms might not be as favorable as an equipment loan.
-It will mean a slightly higher interest rate and short term.
-Possible examples include term loans or other types of small business loans.
+If your application for business equipment financing is declined, we may recommend alternative small-business loans and financing options to meet your specific needs.
+With this secondary option, business owners can purchase equipment.
+However, depending on the lender and loan type, the terms may not be as favorable as those for an equipment loan.
+It will result in a slightly higher interest rate in the short term.
+Examples include term loans and other small-business loans.

 Your equipment financing application may have declined due to poor credit scores or cash flow.
-In this case, the best way to get equipment financing would be a business credit card or a personal loan.
+In this case, the best way to obtain equipment financing is a business credit card or a personal loan.
 Both credit cards and personal loans are much easier to qualify for than small business loans.
-It would be best to consider credit repair services to improve your personal and business credit score before applying with an equipment financing company.
-These services can raise your personal credit score by focusing on the credit standards that are keeping it down.
+It would be best to consider credit repair services to improve your personal and business credit scores before applying for equipment financing.
+These services can raise your personal credit score by addressing the factors that are keeping it down.
 You can also try your local credit union to see their options.

 The main factor is how long you plan to use the equipment.
 If you plan to use it for at least 36 months, most small business equipment loans will likely cost less than an equipment lease.
 On the other hand, you wouldn’t want to buy something you’re only going to use for a year or two.
 For this reason, lease terms are often recommended for industries that depend on the latest, most up-to-date equipment.

 It’s also important to understand that a lease agreement is still considered debt, just like equipment financing.
-This could potentially impact your ability to access commercial mortgages, a business line of credit, or trade credit from vendors.
+This could impact your ability to access commercial mortgages, a business line of credit, or vendor trade credit.

 Some lenders have buy-back programs in which they purchase the equipment at the end of the loan term for a fair market value.
-And since equipment often serves as collateral, lenders might become the new owner of a piece of equipment following the borrower’s default.
+And since equipment often serves as collateral, lenders might repossess the equipment following the borrower’s default.
 In these cases, business owners may be able to finance used equipment.
 Just make sure to note the service provider for the equipment.
 Because the equipment is used, you never know when it may need repairs.

 At United Capital Source, we finance everything from office equipment, vehicles, cloud computing software, manufacturing equipment, medical equipment, small business administration equipment, and more.
 Need a restaurant oven?
 We can provide restaurant equipment financing for that and other items too.